rajathkotyal/bmsce_one/bmsce_one/README.md

-# bmsce_one
+# bmsce_portal

-A new Flutter application.
+A new Flutter project.

 ## Getting Started